estmaria/VendingMachine-GUI/README.md

 - Add products: press "Add products", select one of the avaliable codes, choose a description, a price and a quatity and press "Confirm".
 - Modify prices: press "Modify prices",  select the product you want to change the price from, choose the new price, and press "Confirm".
 - Empty coin box: press "Empty coinbox and all the monney that has been entered to buy products will be empty.
-- Restock: when you press "Restock" all products will be restocked.
-The program reads a text file where is specified the quantity of each product that you want.
+- Restock: when you press "Restock" all products will be restocked as well as the change box.
+The program reads two text files where is specified the quantity of each product and each coin that you want to be restocked.
 - Change Password: press the "Change password", enter the new password, and press the button again to confirm.
 This will change the text file where the password is stored.
 - Quit: press "Quit" and you will return to the Vending Mode.